 Vitamin B12

-Vitamin B12 is essential for DNA integrity and red blood cell production.
+Vitamin B12 is essential for your DNA integrity and red blood cell production.
 Low levels have been linked to reduced sperm count and motility.

 Vitamin E (Natural)